zammad/zammad-org/src/sr/documentation/use/guides/overviews.md

 ### Отворите тикет

-Open a ticket by simply clicking on the line.
-This opens the ticket as a tab in the left navigation bar and shows you the ticket detail view.
-If this ticket is already present in your navigation bar, it activates this tab instead of opening a duplicate tab.
+Open a ticket by simply clicking on the row.
+This opens the ticket as a tab in your taskbar and shows you the ticket detail view.
+If this ticket is already present in your taskbar, it activates this tab instead of opening a duplicate tab.

 If an overview contains more than one ticket and you open one of the tickets, you can find arrows in the ticket detail view header to switch to